 The Club opened 8 covered courts and 6 uncovered courts on June 15, 2020, while construction continued for the building and some other amenities.
 The Clubhouse, Kitchen, Senior Activity Center, and the remaining 10 courts opened on July 15.

 Currently, the Club faces the challenge of funding the day-to-day operation of the facility at Hollyland Park.
-The main sources of revenue will be member dues, profits from The Kitchen, sales from the Player Shop, and tournament surpluses.
-The Club has also secured major sponsorships from AdventHealth, Brown & Brown, and S.R.
-Perrott, organizations that actively support various causes in the greater Daytona area.
+The main sources of revenue are member dues, profits from The Kitchen, sales from the Player Shop, and tournament surpluses.
+The Club has also secured major sponsorships from MetroHealth, Humana, Aetna, AdventHealth, Florida Health Care Plans, Brown & Brown, S.R.
+Perrott, and Conviva : organizations that actively support various causes in the greater Daytona area.